 However, the topic has to be relevant to your audience and the information you provide needs to be valuable, useful, and actionable.
-If it’s not, your webinar will not be interesting to your audience and it may even leave them with a negative impression of you and your business.
+This is one of the essential webinar etiquette tips for presenters.
+If the topic’s not relevant, your webinar will not be interesting to your audience and it may even leave them with a negative impression of you and your business.

 Be Careful With Promotional Webinars